Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Your doctor has recommended you for an MRI of your pelvis and prostate.
+Your doctor has recommended you for an MRI of your pelvis and prostate or MRI spectroscopy of the prostate.
 Magnetic resonance imaging (MRI) uses a magnetic field, radio waves and a computer to create detailed image slices (cross sections) of the different parts of your body.
 This allows the physician to evaluate different types of normal body tissue, including seminal vesicles, bladder and lymph nodes; as well as distinguish normal, healthy tissue from diseased tissue.
-Our team of expert physicians, nurses and technologists is headed by Rola Saouaf, MD, Chief, Body MRI.
+MRI spectroscopy is a noninvasive test used to analyze the chemical composition of tissue to identify any biochemical changes, which may suggest a disease or health condition.
+Our team of expert physicians, nurses and technologists is headed by Rola Saouaf, MD, chief, Body MRI.

 Before Arriving for Your Exam